dalcorso/thermo_pw/thermo_pw_help.md

 <br>
 Please check that you used enough digits for the atomic positions.
 A typical problem appears when you write 1/3 and 2/3 in single precision.
 The
-<code>pw.x</code> code finds more symmetry that it is actually present in
+<code>pw.x</code> code finds more symmetries than those that are
-the final modes and the routine that identifies the mode symmetry gets confused.
+actually present in the final modes and the routine that identifies the mode symmetry gets confused.
 <br><br>
 17. The code fails to identify the space group and stops with an error